kedro-org/kedro/docs/source/04_user_guide/08_advanced_io.md

 my_partitioned_dataset:
   type: "PartitionedDataSet"
   path: "s3://my-bucket-name/path/to/folder"  # path to the location of partitions
-  dataset: "CSVDataSet"  # shorthand notation for the dataset which will handle individual partitions
+  dataset: "pandas.CSVDataSet"  # shorthand notation for the dataset which will handle individual partitions
   credentials: "my_credentials"
   load_args:
     load_arg1: "value1"